 Not like a Windows computer, hiding files and folders on your Mac is not as easy as it sounds.
 What can you do?
-Never worry because if you are wondering how to hide files on Mac, I will show you here the steps for you to do this trick.
-This way, you will be sure that all those important files and folders that you have there on your Mac will surely be kept safe.
+Never worry because if you are wondering how to hide files on Mac, I will show you the steps to do this trick.
+This way, you will be sure that all those important files and folders on your Mac will surely be kept safe.

-All the files that you have on your Mac might contain important files for business purposes like business data, personal information, and other important things.
-Because of this, choosing to hide some files and folders on your Mac computer is one great way for you to have these files safe and private at all times.
+All the files on your Mac might contain important files for business purposes like business data, personal information, and other important things.
+Because of this, choosing to hide some files and folders on your Mac computer is one great way to have these files safe and private at all times.
 Now here you are, a detailed guide on how to hide files on Mac.

 Tips: You need to Set and confirm your password the first time you use this feature.